Giovanni Lindo Ferretti: CSI

-In 1992, again with Massimo Zamboni and with an original core member of the Italian band Litfiba, Gianni Maroccolo, he founded a new band called Consorzio Suonatori Indipendenti (Consortium of Independent Players), also known as CSI.
+In 1992, again with Massimo Zamboni and with an original core member of the Italian band Litfiba, Gianni Maroccolo, he founded a new band called Consorzio Suonatori Indipendenti ("Consortium of Independent Players"), also known as CSI.
 This band continued until 2000, when Zamboni departed.
 The bands’ names followed the naming of the political entities of the Soviet Union and its dissolution in the late 20th century.
 "CCCP" is the Cyrillic lettering for SSSR (i.e. USSR), and "CSI" mimics the Italian acronym for the Commonwealth of Independent States.

 PGR

-From 2002, he led the band PGR, an abbreviation of Per Grazia Ricevuta ("For a Received Grace").
+From 2002, he led the band Per Grazia Ricevuta, abbreviated as PGR ("For a Received Grace").
 This is a stock phrase usually attached to mementos acknowledging miraculous divine gifts.
 The new band name, in fact, marked his own rediscovery of his Catholic roots.

 PGR's lineup changed with the release of the album D’anime e d’animali (2004), and in the fashion of previous incarnations the name was altered.
 In this case, however, the band's acronym was only slightly changed into PG3R (Però Gianni Giorgio Giovanni Resistono, meaning "Yet Gianni Giorgio and Giovanni Resist").
 PGR toured again in 2006, with the tour entitled 'Ripasso / Ribassi – Saldi, fino ad esaurimento scorte’ (Revision / Discounts – Sales while Stock Lasts).
 With the release of the album Ultime notizie di cronaca in 2009, the band announced its dissolution.

 Solo work and collaborations with other artists

 In 2000, Ferretti published the book In Mongolia in retromarcia ("In Mongolia, in reverse"), co-authored with Massimo Zamboni, about their journey there.
 This trip also influenced CSI's third album, Tabula Rasa Elettrificata.
 Also in 2000 he released a solo album, Co.Dex.

 In 2003, together with director Giorgio Barberio Corsetti, Lindo Ferretti wrote the texts and lyrics for the theatrical work Iniziali: BCGLF.
 The music was composed by fellow PGR member Gianni Maroccolo.
 A CD of the same name was released in 2004.
 Also in 2004 he released the album Litania ("Litany"), co-authored with Ambrogio Sparagna, which contains both folk prayers and pieces from the repertoire of CCCP and CSI.

 He toured Italy again in 2005 with the theatrical shows Falce e Martello.
 Falciati e martellati.
 Requiem per una civiltà ("Hammer and Sickle.
 Hammered and Sickled.
-Requiem for a Civilisation"), with Ambrogio Sparagna, and Pascolare parole, allevare pensieri ("Pasturing words, Breeding thoughts"), with Lorenzo Esposito Fornasari, Raffaele Pinelli and Ezio Bonicelli.
+Requiem for a Civilisation"), with Ambrogio Sparagna, and Pascolare parole, allevare pensieri ("Pasturing words, Breeding thoughts"), with LEF (born Lorenzo Esposito Fornasari), Raffaele Pinelli and Ezio Bonicelli.